Central Arkansas vs. Queens odds, prediction: 2026 ASUN Tournament championship picks from proven model

 The third-seeded Queens University Royals face the top-seeded Central Arkansas Bears in the 2026 Atlantic Sun Tournament championship on Sunday afternoon.
 Queens defeated second-seeded Austin Peay 90-83 in Saturday's semifinals, while Central Arkansas defeated fifth-seeded Florida Gulf Coast 73-63 in the other semifinal.
 The Royals (20-13, 13-5 ASUN), who have won six of their past seven games, are 2-1 on neutral courts.
 The Bears (22-11, 15-3 ASUN), who have won 15 of their past 16 games, are 2-0 on neutral courts.

 Tipoff from VyStar Veterans Memorial Arena in Jacksonville, Fla., is set for 2 p.m.
 ET.
-The all-time series is tied 3-3, but Central Arkansas won both regular-season meetings.
-Central Arkansas is a 2.5-point favorite in the latest Queens vs. Central Arkansas odds from DraftKings Sportsbook, while the over/under for total points scored is 156.5.
+The Bears are 2.5-point favorites in the latest Queens vs. Central Arkansas odds from DraftKings Sportsbook, while the over/under for total points scored is 155.5.
 Before making any Queens vs. Central Arkansas picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: